HEALTH CARE PROVIDERS

 Screening instruments are used as an additional source of information, not as a replacement for clinical judgment and other forms of monitoring, such as prescription monitoring data or urine screens.

-There is no single instrument available which can predict those patients suitable for opioid therapy or identify those requiring more careful monitoring during therapy.
-The CDC recommends also checking the Prescription Drug Monitoring Program (PDMP) data for prescriptions from other providers and doing urine drug testing to identify prescribed substances and undisclosed use.
+The CDC recommends checking the Prescription Drug Monitoring Program (PDMP) data for prescriptions from other providers and doing urine drug testing to identify prescribed substances, ensure adherence to presribed medications, and identify undisclosed use.
 PDMPs are helpful when the profile is concerning, but they do not exclude the possibility of an opioid use disorder.

 Patients with pain and opioid use disorders are at a significantly increased risk of suicide.
 In fact, the number of firearm suicides in this population is even greater than the number of overdose suicides.
 Clinicians should screen for suicide risk in this population and discuss the importance of securing access to all lethal means, not just pills, with these patients and their loved ones.

 While there is significant overlap, those who intentionally overdose on opioids and those who unintentionally overdose are likely distinct groups with distinct clinical correlates.
 For example, more females intentionally overdose, whereas more males accidentally overdose.
 In addition to gender, risk factors for suicide among opioid users include higher dose, older age, comorbid disorder, and a low sense of belonging.
 Preventing opioid suicides may require a public health response that is different from the current response, which is currently aimed at preventing unintentional fentanyl overdoses.